Please note:

 HUM 340 - Great Cities in Their Time (4) *

-An exploration of the cultural and intellectual accomplishments of a specific city that achieved prominence in a particular time period, and had substantial impact and influence on human civilization.
+Exploration of the cultural and intellectual accomplishments of a specific city that achieved prominence in a particular time period, and had substantial impact and influence on human civilization.
 Examines the political, social, religious, and cultural factors that help to explain a city's significance and investigates the achievements of its citizens.
-Students may repeat this course for further credit under a different topic.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 Section Instructor Day/Time Location